 Most users will have no occasion to change these values.
 But if you have built an IV Swinger 2 variant that uses resistor values that are different, this allows those values to be specified.
 It also allows the precise measured values for these resistors to be specified even if the hardware uses the standard values; this is of little value, however, since the voltage and current calibration compensate for differences in the resistors from their nominal values (in addition to other sources of error).

 The voltage calibration, current calibration, and resistor values are all stored in non-volatile memory on the IV Swinger 2 device (Arduino EEPROM).
 This means that a calibrated IV Swinger 2 can be used by multiple laptops, and the results will be the same.

+The “Bias Battery” calibration is used only for the cell version of IV Swinger 2, which sometimes requires a bias battery in series with the PV cell.
+See Chapter 9 on page 47 for more information.